Juicy Baked Pork Chops: Perfectly spiced and everything nice

-And then it gets really sad, because the editorializing pork chops turns into a conversation.
-“We’re still here, you haven’t cooked us.
-You had grand plans to feed the fifth battalion.
-Basting and spice options were pondered and considered.
-And yet, here we are.
-Still sitting here about to turn gray.
-It’s fine.
-We already knew you were a failure as a human being.”
+And then it gets really sad, because you start having a conversation with the hecklers.
+‘We’re still here.’
 You can’t take the pressure any more so you yell back, you know, at the pork.
-“Gosh darn-it, the 5th battalion isn’t coming.
+“The 5th battalion isn’t coming.
 I don’t even have a phone number!
 It’s just that thing you tell yourself when meat goes on sale!’

 Ingredients